alien-traveler/cse110-fa22-group39/admin/meetings/101922-brainstorm.md

 Group Meeting - Brainstorm

 ## Meeting Goal:
-All group members begin to brainstorm the details of our Coffee Shop Project
+All group members brainstorm the details of our Coffee Shop Project

 ## Attendance
 - [x] Will